 Should You Go to a Music Industry Convention?

-First things first—hands down, the best option any musician has for attending any music industry convention is to apply for a showcase show at the event.
-If you are picked by the convention to play a show, then you can rest assured that your show will be promoted effectively, giving you the best chance of getting an audience.
-Although it's unlikely you'll be paid for your gig, you are likely to get free admission to all of the events at the convention and maybe even a stipend for travel and accommodation.
+The best option any musician has for attending a music industry convention is to apply for a showcase show at the event.
+Those selected to play a show at a convention can rest assured knowing that their shows will be promoted effectively, giving them the best chance of getting an audience.
+While pay is uncommon, selected acts typically get free admission to all of the events at the convention and maybe even a stipend for travel and accommodation.
 And the exposure could be worth more than what many acts might get for a typical gig.

-- Attendees at music conventions have CDs, flyers, stickers, badges, pens, pencils—you name it—coming at them from all directions.
+- Promotional materials go to waste: All attendees have CDs, flyers, stickers, badges, pens, pencils—you name it—coming at them from all directions.
 Usually, for attendees, when the glow of the event wears off, they're left staring at a huge stack of business cards from people they're not sure they remember meeting and an even bigger stack of promo CDs to wade through.
 A lot of these promotional items never get a second glance, and CDs rarely get a listen.

 - Work comes first: For many in the music business, there is work to be done at these events.
-These events are a central meeting spot to get some one on one time in person with all of the people they do business who live far away, and they usually have their agenda to complete, like seeking new distribution or licensing deals or promoting new releases.
-Schedules can be quite busy and may not leave a lot of time for the demo ambush meeting.
+These events are a central meeting spot to get some one-on-one time in person with colleagues who live far away, and they usually have agendas to complete, like seeking new distribution or licensing deals or promoting new releases.
+Schedules can be busy and may not leave a lot of time for demo ambush meetings.

-- Musicians who book gigs in town at the same time as a music convention but that are not connected to the convention seldom do well.
-Music trade shows do a good job of promoting their sponsored shows to attendees, so you'll be well off the radar.
+- Conventions overshadow surrounding events: Musicians who book gigs in town at the same time as a music convention but are not connected to the convention seldom do well.
+Music trade shows do a good job of promoting their sponsored shows to attendees, so unconnected shows simply will be overshadowed.